berkas1/dnspropagation/README.md

 In the most simple form you can just specify type of record and domain name:
 ```
 dnspropagation a google.com

+# or you can use docker version
+docker run berkas1/dnspropagation a google.com
 ```

 It will check entries for a given type and domain name using five default public nameservers.
 It returns a human-readable colorful table.
 You can use `--json` or `--yaml` parameters to make it machine-readable.